Frontier-Makerspace/Vibe-XR-101/README.md

 https://luma.com/vibe-coding-unreal-engine-5-w-cline

 In a single session, we went:

 - from **text prompt → 3D asset**
 - through **AI-assisted asset generation**
 - into **Blender**
 - and finally into a **live Unreal Engine 5 scene**

-All with **Cline reasoning over the project in real time**.
+What made this possible wasn’t just faster tools — it was **Cline acting as a copilot across the entire creative stack**:

+- Inspecting Unreal project structure live
+- Explaining assets, levels, and logic in-context
+- Helping route generated meshes through Blender
+- Assisting with iteration, debugging, and “what should we do next?” decisions

+Cline wasn’t a chatbot on the side — it was **reasoning over the project itself** via the CLI and MCP Servers.

-We intentionally kept things fast and high-level.
-The feedback was unanimous:
+We intentionally kept the session fast and high-level.
+The feedback was immediate and consistent:

 > “We want to go deeper.”
 > “We want to actually build.”
-> “We want a real curriculum.”
+> “We want to understand how all of this fits together.”

-This repo is that curriculum.
+This repo is the answer to that ask.

 ---

 ## What Is Vibe XR 101?

-**Vibe XR 101** is a **10-class, build-first course series** designed to teach modern, AI-native workflows for:
+**Vibe XR 101** is a **10-class, build-first course series** focused on **AI-native creative pipelines**, where Cline acts as a **continuous copilot** across:

 - Video games
 - XR (AR / VR / MR)